+'''

-Set \$MailLocation\$ = \$Home\$ + "\mail"
+Set $MailLocation$ = $Home$ + "\mail"

+'''

-In a primary section the variable name denotes an object that represents a string, If we add the variable we add the underlying string.
+In a primary section the variable name denotes an object that represents a string, If we add the variable we mean that the underlying string shall be added somehow.

 This representational chain is shortcut in a secondary section.
-Just the variable name now stands for the string:
+Just the variable name now stands for the string.